get-alex/alex/contributing.md

 ## Contributions

-There’s several ways to contribute, not just by writing code.
+There’s several ways to contribute, not only by writing code.

 ### Improve documentation